Please call us at toll-free +1 (866) INSUBUY or +1 (972) 985-4400.

 For any plan, it is best to review the cancellation and refund rules before you purchase the coverage.

-No. It is entirely your responsibility to send the cancellation request in a timely manner.
+No. It is entirely your responsibility to cancel the insurance in a timely manner.

 No one from our office told you that you could do back dated cancellations either.
 Please look at the refund rules of each insurance plan.